Web Accessibility: The Ultimate Guide

 Published:

 By prioritizing web accessibility, you can ensure all of your visitors — regardless of ability — have a seamless experience on your website.
-Even though it should be a priority, unfortunately, many sites don’t comply with web accessibility best practices and guidelines.
-For users with disabilities, this results in a site that’s difficult or downright impossible to use.
+Unfortunately, many sites don’t comply with web accessibility best practices and guidelines.
+For users with disabilities, a site that doesn't comply is difficult or downright impossible to use.

 Download Now: Free Website Accessibility Checklist